jasewarner/gulp-shopify/README.md

 Clone the repo into your project root.

-In Terminal `cd` into the `/dev` directory and install the Gulp packages (if you haven’t already installed Gulp, you’ll need to [do so](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md "Gulp installation") first):
+In Terminal `cd` into the `dev` directory and install the Gulp packages (if you haven’t already installed Gulp, you’ll need to [do so](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md "Gulp installation") first):

 `npm install`

 Once you have installed the packages, in Terminal, run `gulp watch`.

-Any changes to the SCSS files in `/dev/sass/` will lead to the creation of `theme.scss.liquid` in `assets`.
+Any changes to the SCSS files in `dev/sass/` will lead to the creation of `theme.scss.liquid` in `assets`.

-Any alterations to the JS files in `/dev/js/functions/` will be concatenated and uglified in `/assets` to `theme.js` and `theme.min.js`.
+Any alterations to the JS files in `dev/js/` will be concatenated and uglified in `assets` to `theme.js` and `theme.min.js`.

-Images added to `/dev/image` will be copied across to the `/assets` directory.
-Similarly, any fonts added to `/dev/font` will be copied across to `/assets`.
+Images added to `dev/image` will be copied across to the `assets` directory.
+Similarly, any fonts added to `dev/font` will be copied across to `assets`.

 ### Theme Kit